Lumber

 Rift boards exhibit a straight-grained and less-figured appearance, with growth rings at a 30-60 degree angle to the face of the board.

 The quartersawing process reveals the beautiful and uniquely distinctive appearance of these rays, which is referred to as “figure.”
 In quartersawn white and red oak, the medullary rays literally jump off the face of the board when stained and finished.
-It is this sparkle that makes quartersawn lumber the preferred choice for architectural and design projects of distinction.
+It is this figure that makes quartersawn lumber the preferred choice for architectural and design projects of distinction.

 All quartersawn boards share one common characteristic: the growth rings manifest themselves on the face of the board as straight grain.
 The principal benefit of our quartersawing technique is that all of the grain will be straight, showing none of the “cathedral grain” traits of plainsawing.
 This straight grain also permits edge gluing for width, while maintaining a consistent appearance across the face of the board.

-Plainsawn Lumber
+Quartersawn Lumber VS Plainsawn Lumber

 Plainsawn hardwood boards are produced by cutting tangentially to a tree’s growth rings, creating the familiar “flame-shaped” or “cathedral” pattern.
-This method also produces the most lumber from each log, making plainsawn lumber a cost-effective design choice.
+This method produces the most lumber from each log, making plainsawn lumber a cost-effective design choice.
 Quartersawn lumber has the growth rings of the tree approximately perpendicular to the board’s broad face.
 In contrast, plainsawn lumber has the growth rings parallel to the board’s broad face.

 Quartersawn lumber is the uncontested winner when compared to plain (or flat) sawn lumber.
-Quartersawn hardwood features include:

 – Reduces shrinking and swelling in lumber width